 \subsection{Trace Condition for the Spectrum}

-In this section, characterise the invertibility of the limit operators of $H_{\lambda,\alpha,\theta}$ via traces of products of transfer matrices.
-A similar condition for the spectrum was first given by S\"ut\H{o}~\cite{Suto.1987} for the Fibonacci-Hamiltonian and later generalised by Bellissard~\cite{Bellissard.1989} to Schrödinger operators with Sturmian potential.
+In this section, we characterise the invertibility of the limit operators of $H_{\lambda,\alpha,\theta}$ via traces of products of transfer matrices.
+A similar condition for the spectrum was first given by S\"ut\H{o}~\cite{Suto.1987} for the Fibonacci Hamiltonian and later generalised by Bellissard~\cite{Bellissard.1989} to Schrödinger operators with Sturmian potential.